 The breasts can undergo changes that cause symptoms such as lumps or inflammation.
 Benign breast conditions are common, and non-cancerous.
-However, early detection of breast cancer is critical.
+Early detection of breast cancer is critical.
 A screening mammogram is an important diagnostic tool.

 You can schedule a screening mammogram.
-Visit the Mammography Section to learn how to schedule an appointment near you.
+Visit the Mammography Section with our Radiology Department to schedule an appointment near you.

 - The screening takes about a half-hour.

 - Wear no deodorant, powder, or perfume on the day of your screening mammogram.

 - If you have film from a previous mammogram, please bring it to your appointment.